bunnier/heartfelt/README.md

 )

 func main() {
-	// HeartHub is the api entrance of this package. heartHub := heartfelt.NewHeartHub(
+	// FixedTimeoutHeartHub is a heartbeat watcher of fixed timeout service. heartHub := heartfelt.NewFixedTimeoutHeartHub(
+		time.Second, // Timeout is 1s.
 		heartfelt.WithDegreeOfParallelismOption(2),
-		heartfelt.WithTimeoutOption(time.Second),
 	)
 	eventCh := heartHub.GetEventChannel() // Events will be sent to this channel later.